Banswara: Mahi Dam

 Mahi Dam is one of the major attractions of Banswara.
 It is situated 16 kilometres from Banswara town.
 The dam was constructed between 1972 and 1983 under the Mahi Bajaj Sagar project, for the purposes of hydroelectric power generation and water supply.

 Mangarh Dham

 This is an important fair of the tribals and is held on Margshirsha Purnima.
 During this fair, the tribals of Rajasthan, Madhya Pradesh and Gujarat participate and they pay tribute to Guru Govindgiri, founder of the Samp Sabha.

 Paraheada

-Paraheada is located in the Garhi tehsil.
+Paraheada is located in the Garhi tehsil near gopi nath ka garha.
 It is a temple of Lord Shiva.
 Paraheada is 22 km from Banswara.

 Shri Raj Mandir or more popularly known as the City Palace, was built in the 16th century and situated on a hillock overlooking the town.
 Covering a huge area it follows typical style of old Rajput architecture.
-Though lack of funds, has made many royal palaces of Rajasthan exchange hands with the government after Independence, this palace is still owned by the Royal family.
+Though lack of funds, has made many royal palaces of Rajasthan exchange hands with the government after Independence, this palace is still owned by the royal family.